|

 introducing the movement's impact to the mainstream.

-Two Papunya artists, Tommy Watson
+Papunya artists, Tommy Watson

-and Ningura Napurrula, are
+Ningura Napurrula are

-also represented in the Parisian museum, the Musee
+also represented in

-Napurrula's signature black
+paint her signature black

 |